lliendo/Radar/docs/internals.rst

 ===============

-Radar has been carefully designed to its keep base code clean and understandable, so everyone can take a look at its internals (and hope someone play with the code).
+Radar has been carefully designed to its keep base code clean and understandable, so everyone can take a look at its internals (and hopefully play with the code).

 This section of the documentation tries to expose the main ideas that were implemented to make this project possible.
 We'll not describe every single detail because that would take a huge amount of time and you'll get bored.
 Instead I've decided to describe few things as possible and try to reflect why a decision was taken that way.
-Also consider that as everybody I make mistakes and no perfect software design exists and Radar is way way long to achieve that.
+Also consider that like everybody else, I make mistakes and no perfect software design exists and Radar is a long way from achieving that.

 Overview
 --------

-Radar is designed to be a small tool, its core isn't intended to grow indefinetly besides some currently lacking features.
+Radar is designed to be a small tool, its core isn't intended to grow indefinitely besides some currently lacking features.
 The reason behind this is that a tool that is small and controlled in its size and its objectives is easier to understand and does its work better than an all-problem-solving solution.